Full-cycle testing services

 The connection to the LAN allows to view and analyze the collected session data and to adapt the device/parameter settings via the customer's PC.

-In addition, the connection to the LAN enables bi-directional communication with third-party systems linked to the same LAN (e.g. the customer's database management system).
+Also, the connection to the LAN enables bi-directional communication with third-party systems linked to the same LAN (e.g. the customer's database management system).

 The system consists of 3 applications: the webserver application (WSA), the device assistant application (DAA), and the Updater.